-Most countries have different laws regarding copyright which is why this post will focus on generalized concepts of royalty payment and music publishing.
+Most countries have different copyright laws, so this post will focus on the most generalized concepts.
 However, they may not all apply to your country of residence.
-Therefore, make sure to check with your country’s copyright laws which you should easily find online!
+Therefore, make sure to check with your country’s copyright laws which you should easily find online.

 What is copyright?

 It’s an exclusive right given by law to an author of an original work.

 As a copyright owner, the rights you control over your work are:

 - Public performances

 The protection is automatic, which means that from the moment the work is created it is protected without any kind of formal registration.

 It is also important to note that copyright protection is subject to certain allowed reservations, limitations or exceptions such as criticism, reporting by the press, parody or teaching.